benthecoder/Todoist-CanvasAPI/README.md

 - [ ] Experiment more with API

 ## Tokens
+1. Get your todoist token [here](https://todoist.com/prefs/integrations)
+2. Find your canvas token at settings and click new access token
 1. Create .env file
 2. Add your canvas and todoist tokens without "" like below